aaryan-kamdar/PythonMiniProjects/README.md

 # PythonMiniProjects

-A collection of terminal-based Python projects built while learning programming fundamentals, problem-solving, and software development concepts.
+A collection of Python projects built while learning programming fundamentals, problem-solving, APIs, desktop applications, and software development concepts.

 These projects demonstrate skills in: